Home > How to Tips

 Repair Photo LibraryEasyFreeCorrupted Photo Library

-Remove the empty Photo LibraryEasyFreeAn empty Photo Library has been set as System Photo Library by mistake
+Remove the empty Photo LibraryEasyFreeAn empty Photo Library has been set as a System Photo Library by mistake

 Create a new Photo LibraryEasyFreeCorrupted Photo Library & can't restore missing Photo Library files